senpai-marlou/My-Portfolio/README.md

 # My Personal Portfolio

-Notes: Download CV button will not work work, unless you corrected the file path | location of the CV file.
+Note: Download CV button will not work work, unless you corrected the file path | location of the CV file.

 Recommended actions:

-• Go to the source file, and copy the Location path.
+• Go to the source file, and copy the Location path.<br>
-• Navigate to the downloadCV class.
+• Navigate to the downloadCV class.<br>
-• Find the "String sourceFolderPath" variable.
+• Find the "String sourceFolderPath" variable.<br>
 • Paste the previously copied location path into the "sourceFolderPath" variable.